codefresh-plugins/npm-publish/README.md

 ## Environment Variables

 - **required** `NPM_TOKEN` - token of npm account
+- **required** `DIR` - relative path to the directory which we want to publish . if no relative path inserted the default is the current directory.

 ## How to use

-- Add as a dependency to your project `npm install --save-dev release-to-npm`
+- Add as a dependency to your project `npm install --save-dev publish-for-npm`

 - Login into your project's NPM registry